Canop/resc/README.md

 After having executed all rules on this task, it's cleared from the `"global/taken"` queue and the watcher goes on watching the `"global/done"` queue again for other tasks.

-## Example 2 : Fetching some data to compute new tasks
+## Fetching some data to compute new tasks

 Sometimes it might be necessary to query a web service to compute the tasks to generate in response to an event.